Guild Wars

 War:

 Greater reward than a Raid.
-Goods from storehouses and shops.
+Goods from storehouses, shops and casinos.

-Must be scheduled a day in advance.
-Notice is sent to the attacked guild.
+Must be scheduled a day (or more) in advance.
+Notice is sent to the attacked guild a day before the attack.
+This shows in your HQ under Scheduled Attacks as:

 Since notice is given in advance, larger forces can be assembled.